neoforged/Documentation/docs/resources/server/enchantments/builtin.md

   }
 ```

-The object within the `value` block is a [Level Based Value], which can be used to have a Value Effect Component that changes the intensity of its effect by level.
+The object within the `value` block is a [LevelBasedValue], which can be used to have a Value Effect Component that changes the intensity of its effect by level.

 Custom numerical operations for use in Value Enchantment blocks can be added by registering a subclass of `EnchantmentValueEffect` through `BuiltInRegistries.ENCHANTMENT_VALUE_EFFECT_TYPE`.